Admissible Hermitian-Yang-Mills connections over normal varieties: Preliminary results

 \begin{cor} For any global section $s$ of $F$, $\log^+|s|^2\in L^\infty$. \end{cor}

 \begin{proof} By \cite{Simon:83}, we know $X$ admits a Sobolev inequality for compact supported functions over $X^{reg}$ if $X$ is endowed with a fixed K\"ahler metric i.e.

 for any $f\in C^1_{c}(X^{reg})$.
 More precisely, locally we can assume the K\"ahler metric is induced from the flat metric on $\CBbb^N$.
-In particular, $X$ is locally a minimal submanifold of $X$, thus by \cite[Theorem $18.6$]{Simon:83}, there exists a Sobolev inequality for $X$.
-Now the approximation result in \cite[Section $4$]{LiTian1995} implies a Sobolev inequality for functions in $W^{1,2}(X^{reg})$.
-Note as pointed out in \cite{LiTian1995}, this does not require the the variety to be projective.
+In particular, $X$ is a minimal submanifold of $\CBbb^N$ away from the singular set, thus by \cite[Theorem $18.6$]{Simon:83}, there exists a Sobolev inequality for $X$.
+Now the approximation result in \cite[Section $4$]{LiTian1995} implies a Sobolev inequality for functions in $W^{1,2}(X^{reg})$ where as pointed out in \cite[Section $0$]{LiTian1995}, the essential argument does not require the the variety to be projective.
 By Corollary \ref{Metric Equivalence}, we also have a Sobolev inequality for $(X,\omega_1\wedge \cdots \omega_{n-1})$.
 Given this, we can apply the Moser iteration to $\log^+|s|^2$ which satisfies

 where $\lambda_\infty$ is the Einstein constant of $A_\infty$, thus $\log^{+}|s|^2\in L^\infty$.
 This concludes the proof. \end{proof}